bugsnag/bugsnag-dotnet/README.md

 The Bugsnag Notifier for .NET gives you instant notification of exceptions thrown from your .NET applications.
 The notifier hooks into various handlers so any uncaught exceptions in your app will be sent to your Bugsnag dashboard.

+The Bugsnag Notifier supports all .NET applications with specialized support for ASP.NET MVC applications, WPF applications and WebAPI applications.

 - The majority of exceptions are handled by hooking into the `AppDomain.CurrentDomain.UnhandledException` event.
 - Exceptions that occur in a `Task` are silently discarded if the are unobserved.
 We hook into the `TaskScheduler.UnobservedTaskException` so they can be reported ([Task Exception Handling in .NET 4.5](http://blogs.msdn.com/b/pfxteam/archive/2011/09/28/task-exception-handling-in-net-4-5.aspx)).
-- The handler uses the `[HandleProcessCorruptedStateExceptions]` attribute to enable reporting on corrupted state exceptions such as memory access violation exceptions ([CorruptedStateExceptions in .NET](http://dailydotnettips.com/2013/09/23/corruptedstateexceptions-in-net-a-way-to-handle/)) .
+- The handler uses the `[HandleProcessCorruptedStateExceptions]` attribute to enable reporting on corrupted state exceptions such as memory access violation exceptions ([CorruptedStateExceptions in .NET](http://dailydotnettips.com/2013/09/23/corruptedstateexceptions-in-net-a-way-to-handle/)).
-- An exception filter `NotifyExceptionAttribute` to use as a global filter is provided for handling exceptions in ASP.NET MVC applications.

 [Bugsnag](https://bugsnag.com) captures errors in real-time from your websites and mobile applications, helping you to understand and resolve them as fast as possible.
 [Create a free account](https://bugsnag.com) to start capturing errors from your applications.